 the mediator does not make any judgment or decisions- he simply identifies

-the points of disagreement, like child support or
+the points of disagreement, like

 child custody.
 That way the parties can concentrate on fixing only the parts that are

 To meet your unique needs, we offer several forms of mediation: